What Real Estate Web Design Trends Will Rule in 2015?

 You can get this feeling with a simple template, offering a similarly subdivided page layout.
 As well as strong usage of icons and images, the scrolling site is solidly on trend, with the linear gallery as a popular feature.

-And if you’re building the page yourself, you can use one of the many free icon resources online to find the right icon for you.
+And if you’re building the page yourself with a rental property website builder, you can use one of the many free icon resources online to find the right icon for you.
 You can increase awareness by using icons offline too.

-A new design trend that has increased in popularity over the last few years is that of the ghost button.
+A new vacation rental website design trend that has increased in popularity over the last few years is that of the ghost button.
 The obvious benefit of ghost buttons is that they can be placed over photography without obscuring the underlying image.

 Ghost buttons work particularly well for the kind of bold, photo-dependent websites that are currently so on-trend.